-The surface water of the Yosemite Creek is warmer than the water beneath the surface.
+These unique frozen water crystals that make up this slush occurs because the surface water in the Yosemite Creek is warmer than the water beneath the surface.

 As the air cools down, the surface water looses its heat and cools the surface water quickly.
 Because the water in the river is moving, small ice crystals form.
 The ice crystals are pushed to the bottom of the creek.